 Preserving Kit Essentials

-- A jam pan or maslin pan > this is the BEST investment
+- A jam pan or maslin pan > this jam pan is the BEST investment

-- A jam thermometer > I recommend this one
+- A jam thermometer > I recommend this jam thermometer its awesome

-- A wooden spoon (or several) > this one is awesome
+- A wooden spoon (or several) > this wooden spoon is amazing for making chutney and jam

-- Digital weighing scales > we have two sets of these
+- Digital weighing scales > these are the best buy digital weighing scales

-- Glass Jam Jars with Lids > these are really cool if you’re jamming gifts
+- Glass Jam Jars with Lids > these jam jars with lids are excellent especially if you’re jamming gifts

 Many places offer much of this as a jam kit and they’re usually a really good deal, so we’ve shared details of some of the best jam making kits if we were buying them again, but also, if we were replacing individual items, the best individual pieces of a preserving kit.
 This will help you if you want to pt together a make your own jam kit.